Should I stay or should I go?

-For some, the influx of an anticipated 1.5 million people to the historic avenue for the annual Woodward Dream Cruise means a chance to have a busy, profitable weekend.
+For some, the influx of an anticipated 1.5 million people to the historic avenue for means a chance to have a busy, profitable weekend.
 Other business owners close down due to concerns over traffic, lack of parking or customers only coming in to use the restroom.

 "Really it's because no one can get to my business," she said, pointing out that her parking lot is also rented out for one of the Dream Cruise events.
 "We don't want to be a bathroom, either."

 But it doesn't phase Salinas-Tucker much - "It's just one day," she said.
 "To us it's not a big deal.
 I know a lot of people do take quite a hit but we just see it as a Saturday off, which we rarely get."

 , one of Ferndale's newest establishments, will get its first taste of the Dream Cruise this year.
 They'll be open regular hours (11 a.m. to 2 a.m.) each day of .

 "We're still really new so we need to have that impression with the community.
 Whether it's a busy weekend for the community or not, we're here," said manager Sagen Isham.
 "We see no point to really close just yet."

 But Imperial will take a proactive approach to avoiding the bathroom traffic: Everyone who walks in will pay for a $5 coupon, which will be applied to their bill.

 The taco bar will also appeal to cruise viewers by selling cold beverages like Mexican Coke and other non-alcoholic drinks in the front patio area.

 Nicole Cass, general manager at , said the restaurant will be closed on Saturday.

 "Historically our owners have closed for the Dream Cruise," Cass said.
 "I think that the tourists don't come in and that the regulars can't get here."